Demonsthere/docker-arm-mumble/README.md

 # docker-arm-mumble
-Mumble server based on the ARMHF version of ubuntu
+Mumble server based on the ARMHF version of debian:stretch